webhintio/hint/packages/hint-typescript-config/docs/no-comments.md

 # Enable remove comments in TypeScript configuration (`no-comments`)

-`typescript-config/no-comments` checks that the property `removeComments` is enabled in your TypeScript configuration file (i.e `tsconfig.json`).
+`typescript-config/no-comments` checks that the property `removeComments` is enabled in your TypeScript configuration file (i.e. `tsconfig.json`).

 ## Why is this important?

 Removing the comments will make your final JavaScript files smaller.
-If you are delivering this files over the Internet, you want them to be a small as possible.
+If you are delivering these files over the Internet, you want them to be a small as possible.

 ## What does the hint check?